folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 e.g. `folio-2467-refenvs-ncip`

 Add the module to the `group_vars/testing` and `group_vars/snapshot` files.
-These files assist with building the VMs, and currently provide special configuration for some modules.
+These files also assist with building the VMs, and currently provide special configuration for some modules.

 Always add new modules to `group_vars/testing`.